Pierino Prati: Style of play

-A talented and opportunistic player, with an eye for goal, Prati was capable of playing anywhere along the front-line, as a striker, supporting forward, and as a winger.
+Prati was capable of playing anywhere along the front-line, as a striker, supporting forward, and as a winger.
 At Milan, he was often deployed on the left wing due to his pace, technique, distribution, and was also known for his powerful and accurate shot from both inside and outside the penalty area, as well as his ability in the air.

 Personal life

 Prati's son, Cristiano, is also a footballer, who plays in the lower Italian divisions.

 Death

 Prati died on 22 June 2020, after being ill for some time.